___Race Snippets

 Peloton cruising along the Mediterranean coast

 SPECIAL NOTE: The 1946 M-SR also marked the start of a great cycling rivalry.
 It was the political dictates of war that kept Coppi and Bartali apart and it was the M-SR that brought them back together.
 This race left no doubt that Fausto Coppi was the best in 1946, but the rivalry had been rekindled.
-It would be a rivalry that made both men excel over the next decade and a rivalry that helped Italy heal the wounds of war.
+It would be a rivalry that made both men excel over the next decade AND a rivalry that helped Italy heal the wounds of war.

 M-SR March 19, 1946